arindamc14/Unit3-Project/README.md

 # Wandering Pets

-This is our submission for the 3rd Project for SEI-22
+This is our submission for the 3rd Project in SEI-22

 ## What is this app?